SveSop/wine-nvoptix/README.md

 [Wine](https://www.winehq.org/) is a compability software allowing Linux and Mac OS users to run Windows software as native applications.
 Wine works by translating calls to windows libraries to native Linux / Mac OS libraries.

 wine-nvoptix is a library to be used with wine.
 It aims at allowing Linux / Mac OS users to launch Windows software using the OptiX API.
-This API, developed by nVidia, is used to do Ray Tracing calculations using nVidia GPU, mostly in 3D environments.
-This library, wine-optix, works by creating a fake windows Dll which will translate calls to the Windows nVidia Optix API to the Linux / Mac OS native API.
+This API, developed by NVIDIA, is used to do Ray Tracing calculations using NVIDIA GPU, mostly in 3D environments.
+This library, wine-optix, works by creating a fake windows Dll which will translate calls to the Windows NVIDIA Optix API to the Linux / Mac OS native API.

-This project is heavily based on the public documentation and source files from nVidia: https://raytracing-docs.nvidia.com/
+This project is heavily based on the public documentation and source files from NVIDIA: https://raytracing-docs.nvidia.com/

 This work is done freely to help the users community to run their Windows programs on Linux / Mac OS.